 If you opt to enter the cage but do not see any Great White Sharks you will not pay the $150 Cage Entry fee, just the $350 + $39.

 Calypso Star Charters Shark Cage Diving $532pp

 Calypso Star Charters was established in 1990 and have a proud history of providing safe and exciting Advanced Eco Certified Shark Cage Diving.
 They are the only one-day Shark Cage Diving South Australian tour operator who is permitted to use natural fish berley (chum) to attract the sharks.
-This sustainable practise provides passengers with the best possible chance of sighting and interaction close to the vessel and cage, which will enhance your incredible experience!
+This sustainable practice provides passengers with the best possible chance of sighting and interaction close to the vessel and cage, which will enhance your incredible experience!

 Please note the $532 rate is inclusive of a $37 Department of Environment Fee.

 On days of nil sightings of White Sharks, all guests will be refunded $100 and provided a $200 voucher off a future tour.

 Meals: Please advise of any special dietary requirements at the time of booking.
 We offer plenty of variety and do our best to provide fresh products.
 Snacks, soft drinks and alcohol are not included.